-You have options for where you can start your adventure.
-We chose to rack our bikes and drive into Glacier National Park to the parking area of Avalanche and bike from there, but you could also leave from West Glacier, Apgar or Lake McDonald Lodge.
+There are several options for starting your biking adventure.
+For our trip, we chose to rack our bikes and drive into Glacier National Park, parking at the Avalanche Creek trailhead before biking from there.
+Alternatively, you can also start your ride from West Glacier, Apgar or Lake McDonald Lodge, each offering unique access to the park.

 Make sure your bear spray is not in a pack on your back, but readily available if needed.

-It’s a great time to hike along the road, as well.
+It’s a great time to hike the road, as well.

-The west side tunnel is one of approximately 17 structures made of concrete and masonry work and a unique engineering marvel for the late 1920s and early 1930s.
+One notable feature along the route is the west side tunnel, one of approximately 17 concrete and masonry structures, which is a testament to the unique engineering achievements of the late 1920s and early 1930s.

 Riding through the west side tunnel.